AramZS/devblog/src/posts/hello-day-7.md

 While I'm fiddling with markdown-it, I should also [add `target="_blank"` to all my links](https://github.com/markdown-it/markdown-it/blob/master/docs/architecture.md#renderer).

 Still looking at how to get [sourcemaps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) working.

+`git commit -am "Fixing a number of path and link issues, still trying to get Sass working with sourcemaps"`